andrewchambers/ddmin/readme.txt

      ddmin [-b] [-h] tester interesting

 DESCRIPTION
-     ddmin minimises file interesting in place automatically using delta debugging.
-It works by by deleting lines (or bytes with -b) while ensur‐ ing tester returns 0 when executed.
+     ddmin minimises file interesting in place using delta debugging.
+It works by deleting lines (or bytes with -b) while ensuring tester returns 0 when executed.

 EXIT STATUS
      The ddmin utility exits 0 on success, and >0 if an error occurs.